Watch Pearl Jam's Eddie Vedder cover U2's 'Elevation' at Kennedy Honours

 - READ MORE: U2’s Top 10 Best Albums – Ranked

-The gala, which takes place yearly in the US, celebrates achievements in the arts and cultures.
+The gala, which takes place yearly in the US, celebrates achievements in the arts and culture.

 Last night (December 4), the gala celebrated George Clooney, Gladys Knight, Amy Grant and composer Tania León.